videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/understanding-call-quality.md

 ### `4.
 Jitter`

 - The audio and video packets are sent out at random intervals over a specified time frame as they are being sent between the server and client.
-Nevertheless, jitter is produced when there is a variation in transmitting or receiving these data packets as a result of a faulty network connection.
+Nevertheless, jitter is produced when there is a variation in transmitting or receiving this data packets as a result of a faulty network connection.

 - When data packets delay while being transmitted to the participant, usually because the network is busy.
 They'll display as pixelated video on a video call or sound choppy, distorted, or robotic on a voice call as they arrive.
 They'll arrive at random intervals, creating jitter.